Aman-byte/Notes-Taking-App/README.md

 - Use lexical which is better than Quill.js possibly, Quill.js is dead, No updates by developers
 - Couldn't be able to make this is lexical because of importing lexical issues.

+**Update**
+- New index html has summernotes instead of quill js
+- handles table more efficiently.